cloudflarearchive/backgrid-paginator/CONTRIBUTING.md

 [GitHub Pages](http://pages.github.com), please do so in your `gh-pages` branch and submit a pull request from that branch.

-If you change any Javascript comment documentation, you should rebuild the API document.
+If you change any JavaScript comment documentation, you should rebuild the API document.
 There is also a Grunt task for this purpose, but make sure you have installed [JSDuck](https://github.com/senchalabs/jsduck) first.